Florida Health Connect Patient Portal

 Other symptoms of TB disease are weakness or fatigue, weight loss, no appetite, chills, fever, and sweating at night.
 People who have latent TB infection do not feel sick, do not have any symptoms, and cannot spread TB to others.

-The DOH-Charlotte TB Program offers the following services:
+The Florida Department of Health in Charlotte County’s Tuberculosis Control Program offers the following services: